actualbudget/docs/docs/advanced/oauth-auth.md

 ![](/static/img/oauth/start-using-options.png)

 Once you click `Start using OpenID` a modal will be presented.
-For more details, go to [Configuring OpenID using UI](oauth-auth#configuring-openid-using-ui)

 ### Setup Actual Server for the first time